seasonjs/stable-diffusion/README.md

 #### The Source of dynamic Libraries
 These dynamic libraries come from [stable-diffusion.cpp-build release](https://github.com/seasonjs/stable-diffusion.cpp-build/releases), The dynamic library version can be obtained by viewing [stable-diffusion.version file](./deps/stable-diffusion.version)
-Anyone can check the consistency of the file by checksum the md5 of the file.
+Anyone can check the consistency of the file by checksum ( MD5 ).

 #### The Security Of Dynamic Libraries
 All I can say is that the creation of the dynamic library is public and does not contain any subjective malicious logic.